Sput/sput.github.io/_posts/2026-08-13-INCIDENT-INVESTIGATOR-MCPServer-with-Harness.md

-# Building an AI Incident Investigator with MCP, LangGraph, and Observability
+# Building an AI Incident Investigator with an MCP Server and a Harness

 I built this application for two purposes:
 1. I wanted to understand how to build an MCP server